causalNLP/corr2cause/README.md

 ### Other Data

-If you need extra info, we open-source all different format of the data in:
+If you need extra info, we open-source all different formats of the data and outputs [here](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.VYGWHY).
+Feel free to use the data_v2 folder by `mv corr2cause_supplementary/data_v2/ ./data/`.
+Inside this folder, you can see the following subfolders:

-- Original causal graph data:
+- `outputs` (232M): all the output files of our models
 - `data_2class` (727M): Our main data.
 The "entailment" class is the "valid" class (v=1) as mentioned in the paper.
 - `data_2class_from_Z` (718M): The variable refactor version which we swap A, B, C, ... to Z, Y, W, ...
 - `data_3class` (24M): just as supplementary, we also created the 3-class version of our data, containing "entailment", "neutral" (the hypothesized causal relation can be true sometimes, but there is no sufficient information), and "contradiction" (the hypothesized causal relation does not hold on any causal graphs in the Markov Equivalence class)
 - `data_3class_from_Z` (798M)
 - `data_paraph` (4.4M): The paraphrased of our test set (for our robustness test)
-- `outputs` (232M): all the output files of our models

 ### Contact